Chaos-Taxi/Strength-Methodology/_posts/2018-11-16-Collaboration-vs-Negotiation.md

 #meta: "Springfield"
 ---

-The problem we detected troubles many small agile companies.
-Most often, it is because they are not 100% into agile, and are doing it selectively.
+The problem we detected troubles many small Agile companies.
+Most often, it is because they are not 100% Agile, and are doing it selectively.
 That is because they don't yet have a defined company culture.
 Employees are still changing, and in company of 5-15 people, a new person in or out can make a huge impact on the team, free time topics, meetings dynamics, even frequency and duration of meetings, overall enthusiasm, and at the end - company culture.
+And there are the managers, one or more.
+The CEO.
+They have some experience, but they are often engineers who wanted to start their own project.
+Therefore, they had earned the "product owner" position step by step, learning about all the obstacles and non-engineering fields on that way.
+It is hard for an engineer to acknowledge the value of sectors such as marketing, sales, of content writters, HR specialists, technical documentation writters, etc. (Been there - big problem.)

-The other problem is really what we call Agile inconsistencies.
-Manifesto could have been more detailed there, but of course, they wanted to stay on topic, and set only the foundations.
-But let's take a look at one such contradiction:
+Now, back to the topic.
+The other problem are Agile inconsistencies.
+Manifesto could have been more detailed there, but of course, they wanted to stay simplistic, and set only the foundations.
+Let's take a look at one such pair that leads to self-destruction in cases of semi-prepared product owners (or CEOs in case of outsourcing companies):

-Agile Manifesto says

 >Through this work we have come to value [...] customer collaboration over contract negotiation